enetheru/godot-flatbuffers-project/README.md

 ### Discord
-I'm frequently available in both the official and the unofficial discord channels for gdextension and C++ as 'Enetheru' during Australian Central Standard Time.
-GMT+930
+I'm frequently available in both the official and the unofficial discord channels for gdextension and C++ as 'Enetheru' during Australian Central Standard Time GMT+930.
+Keep in mind that these channels are for gdextension development discussion, if your question is directly about this project then its best to either @ me with a very short message, or private message me.
+I am very responsive.

 * [GodotEngine #cplusplus-discuss](https://discord.com/channels/1235157165589794909/1259879534392774748)
 * [Godot Café #gdnative-gdextension](https://discord.com/channels/212250894228652034/342047011778068481)